ngjunsiang/laymansguide-src/season2/issue026/issue026.md

 **Next season:** Data?
 Cloud?

 Pick your own adventure!
-Let me know what you’d like me to write about next :)
+Let me know what you’d like me to write about next:

 **Data**: different types of data (text, images, video, code).
 Why JPGs are so small and BMPs are so huge and PNGs are kinda in-between.
 Why video files are so huge and so difficult to compress.
 How do cloud companies prevent losing data when a hard disk goes kaput?
 Things like that.

 **Cloud**: What happens to all the images I upload on Instagram?
 How does data actually travel from wherever it is to my laptop or smartphone?
 How do people actually start making their programs use the cloud?
 Things like that.

+I’ll take another break next weekend to get Season 3 hashed out.
+Expect the first issue end-June!

 **Sometime in the future:** What is: